MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

    ![Add Node Confirmation](./media/availability-group-manually-configure-tutorial-single-subnet/46-addnodeconfirmation.png)

    >[!WARNING]
-   >If you are using Storage Spaces and do not uncheck **Add all eligible storage to the cluster**, Windows detaches the virtual disks during the clustering process.
-As a result, they don't appear in Disk Manager or Explorer until the storage spaces are removed from the cluster and reattached using PowerShell.
-Storage Spaces groups multiple disks in to storage pools.
-For more information, see [Storage Spaces](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831739(v=ws.11)).
+   >If you do not uncheck **Add all eligible storage to the cluster**, Windows detaches the virtual disks during the clustering process.
+As a result, they don't appear in Disk Manager or Explorer until the storage is removed from the cluster and reattached using PowerShell.
    >

 1. Select **Next**.